Dr. Thomas George assumes executive leadership role at UF Health Cancer Center

 Dr. Wolmark will present a keynote lecture at the 45th annual San Antonio Breast Cancer Symposium, which is being held in-person and virtually December 6-10, 2022.

 Foundation Accrual Credit for NRG Oncology Membership Requirements Announcement NRG Oncology has amended the accrual requirements to achieve and maintain Main, Affiliate, Voting and International Member statuses.
 Enrollments to trials conducted by its member foundations, the GOG, NSABP and RTOG Foundations, may now be credited for a portion of the accrual needed to meet the NRG Oncology membership requirements.
 The NRG Oncology Board of Directors approved this change during its August 25, 2022 meeting.
 At the end of each calendar year, the three foundations will provide NRG with a summary of the institutional accruals to its non-NRG Oncology trials.
 The NRG Membership Committee will review institutional performance using data that includes those accruals.
-Below is a summary of the foundation accrual that can be used to meet NRG Oncology membership requirements.

 August 30, 2022